amanpwl92/konnect-team-interview-ingest-exercise/notes.md

 2. should we produce messages in batch or one by one
 3. docker compose updates to run your programs as well - producer and consumer ?
 4. should we create streaming app or separate programs for producer/consumer.
+5. see if we can use avro for serialization/deserialization
+6. create object from defined schema using kafka event at consumer side to be pushed to opensearch
-5. failure handling during message producing/consuming.
+7. failure handling during message producing/consuming.
+   1. in case we read an entry from jsonl and face issue during parsing or pushing to kafka, we could write that record to some other jsonl file (stream-error.jsonl)
+   2. similarly, if we face any error while consuming event , we could send it to some retry topic.
-6. do we need multiple indexes in open search or a unified index like we have data in file?
+8. do we need multiple indexes in open search or a unified index like we have data in file?
 Similarly, single topic in kafka or multiple topics for each type on konnect entity.
-7. which fields to be indexed in open search schema ?
+9. which fields to be indexed in open search schema ?
-8. do we need to parse CDC stream key to derive something?
+10. do we need to parse CDC stream key to derive something?
 Do we need to support event ordering here ?
-9. logging in app
+11. logging in app
-10. any monitoring to see lags or any other metric ?
+12. any monitoring to see lags or any other metric ?
-11. add unit test cases too.
+13. add unit test cases too.

 # Understanding sample events schema and pattern